 – Oil-based lubricant

 Water-based lubricating gels have a nice consistency, but due to the fact they evaporate, they should be added little by little along the way.
 The advantage of silicone-based gels is that they don’t absorb and offer long-term lubricity.
 Oil-based lubricants slide, but are not recommended especially together with condoms.

 Sustainable is sexy !
 That’s why we’ve put together a few natural alternatives to conventional lube for you.

-A little bit of magic that is now available in almost every supermarket and corner shop.
-Not only does it smell great, but the consistency is seductive and varied: the oil is in a solid form in its usual glass container and only becomes liquid when in contact with the skin.
-A stimulating massage can perfectly liquefy the oil you’re your sexy foreplay will get a dose of momentum.
+A natural lube available in almost every supermarket and corner shop.
+Not only does it smell great, but the consistency is seductive and varied: coconut oil is in solid form in its usual glass container and only becomes liquid when in contact with the skin.
+A stimulating massage will perfectly liquefy the oil, and your sexy foreplay will get a dose of momentum.

-One small downer: coconut oil is not ideal with condoms .
-You should only use it if both have been tried together and if not may have to be prevented.
+One small downer: coconut oil is not ideal with condoms.
+Only use it as a lubricant if all parties have been tested, and not using condoms as a contraceptive.

-Aloe Vera is different: this ingredient is often only an additive in lubricants, but can also be used alone.
+Aloe Vera is different: this ingredient is often only an additive in lubricants, but can also be used on its own.
 Because it doesn’t contain oil, Aloe Vera can be used with latex and polyurethane condoms.
-You’re guaranteed a refreshing fragrance with this one!
+You are guaranteed a refreshing fragrance with this one!